precice/PreCICE.jl/README.md

 This package is WIP and has no release yet.
 Bugs may occur.

+## Examples

-## Solverdummy example
+### Solverdummy example

-For a coupling example see the solverdummy.jl in the example/ directory
+For a simple coupling example see the solverdummy.jl in the example/solverdummy directory

+### MPI parallelization example

+For coupling a distributed solver, that is, multiple Julia executables, see the solverdummy-parallel-mpi example

 ## I installed my preCICE library to a different location